emmajanedrews/base-template/_posts/2018-04-09-5-areas-you-need-to-inspect-when-evaluating-a-home.md

 Starting with the roof, you’ll need to know how old it is and whether it’s been entirely replaced or just the shingles have been replaced.
 Typically, the home’s owner will know the age of the roof, unless it’s an older home that’s never had a roof replacement.

-As the joke in Texas goes, “Just wait and you’ll get a new roof pretty quickly,” which means because we have so many storms here, you have a lot of chances to get your roof replaced, and oftentimes the insurance company will take care of that.
+As the joke in Texas goes, “Just wait and you’ll get a new roof pretty quickly.”
+This joke refers to the fact that because we have so many storms here, you have a lot of chances to get your roof replaced.
+Oftentimes, the insurance company will take care of that.
 Your home inspector will recommend whether you need a professional to look at the roof before you make a repair request.

+{% include pullquote.html %}

 Plumbing is an issue to be aware of because of the water damage it can do to your home, so it’s important to look for any damage that’s been done to the home from previous leaks.
 You’ll also want to check outside for any hose bib damage.